dipscope/TypeManager.TS/README.md

 Polymorphic types are supported.
 In most cases additional configuration is required.
 Check [configuring usage of polymorphic types](#configuring-usage-of-polymorphic-types) section for more info.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the versions section on [NPM project page](https://www.npmjs.com/package/@dipscope/type-manager).

+See information about breaking changes, release notes and migration steps between versions in [CHANGELOG.md](https://github.com/dipscope/TypeManager.TS/blob/master/CHANGELOG.md) file.

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/dipscope/TypeManager.TS/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Authors

+* **Dmitry Pimonov** - *Initial work* - [dpimonov](https://github.com/dpimonov)

+See also the list of [contributors](https://github.com/dipscope/TypeManager.TS/contributors) who participated in this project.

 ## Notes

-See information about breaking changes, release notes and migration steps between versions [here](https://github.com/dipscope/TypeManager.TS/blob/master/CHANGELOG.md).

 Thanks for checking this package.